jacktangsy/jacktangsy.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior student majoring in statistics at the University of Science and Technology of China.
+I am a senior student majoring in statistics at the University of Science and Technology of China (USTC).